antrea-io/antrea/docs/design/architecture.md

 When accessing the Agent, `antctl` connects to the Agent's local REST endpoint, and can only be executed locally in the Agent's container.

-### Octant UI plugin
+### Antrea web UI

-Antrea also implements an Octant plugin which can show the Controller and Agent's health and basic runtime information in the Octant UI.
-The Octant plugin gets the Controller and Agent's information from the `AntreaControllerInfo` and `AntreaAgentInfo` CRDs (Custom Resource Definition) in the Kubernetes API.
+Antrea also comes with a web UI, which can show the Controller and Agent's health and basic runtime information.
+The UI gets the Controller and Agent's information from the `AntreaControllerInfo` and `AntreaAgentInfo` CRDs (Custom Resource Definition) in the Kubernetes API.
 The CRDs are created by the Antrea Controller and each Antrea Agent to populate their health and runtime information.

+The Antrea web UI provides additional capabilities.
+Please refer to the [Antrea UI repository](https://github.com/antrea-io/antrea-ui) for more information.

 ## Pod Networking